Cobra (1986) – A Review

 The acting is…not great.
 There’s something very stiff that is going on with everyone.

-Then Cobra has some kind of goofy late night meeting with his superiors who know realize he’s the only man for this job.
-They tell him ”to do what he does best’.
+Eventually everyone realizes Cobra is the only man for this job.
+They literally tell him ”to do what he does best’.

 Nielsen is pretty bad in this too.
 There’s a supposed romance that blooms between her and Cobra and of course you don’t buy it for a minute.
 It just goes to show that despite having a relationship with someone in real life, that doesn’t guarantee any chemistry is going to translate to the screen.
 Their flirty bantering consists of stuff like him telling her her french fries are drowning ’cause she’s putting too much ketchup on them.

 I always wondered what Nielsen’s deal is in this movie.
 We see she’s a model, but what kind of magazines are these photos going to appear in?

 I also thought it was weird that she spends the entire movie wearing a wig.
 She obviously has her short hair, we see her pose with it in her snazzy photoshoot montage, but then she sports a wig the entire time.
 I thought it would be just the opposite.
 And it’s not like she looks better with the wig.
 She’s running for her life, she’s sleeping, she’s even wearing her wig when she’s laid up in the hospital!
 I just don’t get that decision.